-In Connecticut, mortgage and other foreclosures fall into one of two categories; either Strict Foreclosure (no equity-debt being foreclosed greater than value of property) or Foreclosure by Sale (enough equity to justify auction considering costs of sale- debt less than value of property).
+In Connecticut, mortgage and other foreclosures fall into one of two categories; either Strict Foreclosure (no equity-debt greater than value of property) or Foreclosure by Sale (enough equity to justify auction considering costs of sale- debt less than value of property).
 A broad overview follows:

 Foreclosures are equitable actions and the court retains a great deal of leeway to fashion a fair solution.
 However, usually, the foreclosing party is entitled to a judgment absent some type of mistake, fraud or duress.